teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 ## Submission file

-The submission file is something like this:
+The submission file is where you are going to set up the HTCondor the way you want.
+For the example, my *condor_MC* file:

 ```
 executable = sub_MC.sh